kate-li-2048/BME2310-Project-2026-Li/README.md

 Data Source: Synthetic patient demographics data from Kaggle "Skin Cancer Prediction Using Clinical Data" and Melanoma Lesion dataset from Kaggle "Melanoma Skin Cancer Dataset of 10000 Images

+# Data Set Up
+"To run this analysis, download the .zip folder of images from the shared Box folder and place it in the /data directory of this repository.